Overview of Spiritual Formation Opportunities at PTS

 Most people meet with a spiritual director on a monthly basis for an hour.
 Some directors will meet with students in the Spiritual Direction/Counseling Room of Miller Chapel.
 Others prefer to meet with students in their own offices off campus.
 The 14 directors on the general referral list are not employed by the seminary and students are responsible to contact the director to set up sessions and discuss location and fees.
 In their own practices directors may charge a fee of $50.
 Many will reduce the fee to about $25 for students and spouses at PTS who are not enrolled in the Student Health Benefit Plan.
 If you wish to pursue direction and this fee is beyond your means, please see the Director of Student Counseling, Nancy Schongalla-Bowman.

-Spiritual Direction and Companionship Groups
+Spiritual Direction Groups

 Spiritual Direction groups honor the call to a deeper relationship with God within a small prayerful community.
 Assisted by a trained Spiritual Director, participants focus on articulating God's presence in the whole of life through prayerful listening and responding to each other.